Mizzou spends thousands to protect Thomas Jefferson tombstone from vandalism

 Jefferson’s statue was donated more than 20 years ago and sits near the now $20,000 display case.

-“That money came from accounts that are not funded by tuition nor were they funded by state appropriations,” Basi said.
+“That money came from accounts that are not funded by tutition nor were they funded by state appropriations,” Basi said.

 Besides the new protective covering, security cameras also watch over the area.